emont017/hotel-management/README.txt

 --Version 1.2 updates--

+Review configuration setup information as the project was overhauled to run on a local domain.

 Professional File Structure: Reorganized all files into a secure structure with a /public web root and dedicated folders for config, includes, and PHP logic.

-Local Domain Setup: Configured the Apache server and Windows hosts file to run the project on a professional local domain (http://hotel.local).
+Local Domain Setup: Configured the Apache server and Windows hosts file to run the project on a  local domain (http://hotel.local).

-Centralized Styling: Removed all inline styles and <style> blocks from PHP files and consolidated them into a single, managed style.css file.
+Centralized Styling: Removed all inline styles and <style> blocks from PHP files and consolidated them into a single style.css file.

-Consistent Theme: Established a consistent, readable color scheme based on FIU's blue and gold.
+Consistent Theme: Established a consistent color scheme based on FIU's blue and gold.

-Admin Dashboard Redesign: Revamped the admin dashboard into a modern, KPI-driven layout with cards for key metrics like ADR and RevPAR.
+Admin Dashboard Redesign: Revamped the admin dashboard into a KPI-driven layout with cards for key metrics like ADR and RevPAR.

-Interactive Housekeeping Page: Transformed the housekeeping list into a powerful, interactive table with filter tabs and inline actions.
+Interactive Housekeeping Page: Transformed the housekeeping list into a interactive table with filter tabs and inline actions.

 Dynamic Booking Page: Upgraded the "Book a Stay" page into a multi-step process that dynamically checks for room availability.

-Compact Footer: Redesigned the footer to be more compact and professional.
+Compact Footer: Redesigned the footer to be more compact.

-User Editing: Added a complete feature for admins to edit all user details, including their role and password.
+User Editing: Added a feature for admins to edit all user details, including their role and password.

-Dynamic Pricing: Implemented a room_rates table to allow for dynamic pricing based on dates, replacing the old static price system.
+Dynamic Pricing: Implemented a room_rates table to allow for dynamic pricing based on dates, replacing the old price system.

-Guest Billing Foundation: Added folios and folio_items tables to the database, creating the foundation for an enterprise-grade billing system.
+Guest Billing Foundation: Added folios and folio_items tables to the database.

 Fixed all PHP errors, warnings, and notices.